 - meet the professional, personal, scholastic, and other standards for graduate study, including qualifying examinations, as appropriate campus authorities may prescribe.
 In unusual circumstances, a campus may make exceptions to these criteria.

 Graduate Admission Processes

-Application for admission to a graduate degree, credential, or certificate program requires the student to apply to both the University through the California State University (CSU) common application, CAL STATE APPLY, and directly to the academic department/program.
+Application for admission to a graduate degree, credential or certificate program requires the student to apply to both the University through the California State University (CSU) common application, Cal State Apply.
 Applicants to post-baccalaureate study must file an application and be accepted to each program to be eligible to earn a degree, certificate, or credential.
-Retroactive admission and/or award of degree or certificate is prohibited for students who complete coursework in a program to which they have not been admitted.
+Retroactive admission and/or award of degree or certificate is prohibited for students who complete coursework in a program to which they have not been officially admitted.
 Applicants seeking prerequisites for entry to a graduate degree program should contact the Division of Graduate Studies.
-The CAL STATE APPLY online application system does not allow applicants to apply to more than one SF State graduate program per application term.
+The Cal State Apply online application system does not allow applicants to apply to more than one SF State graduate program per application term.
 Application materials will not be reviewed by any program other than the one the applicant has designated on their formal university application.
 If you are not selected for admission to your preferred program, contact Graduate Studies for an alternate program.

 University Right to Select Students